The real Amazons: how the legendary warrior women inspired fighters, feminists and Wonder Woman

 Three years later, Germany invaded the Soviet Union.
 Raskova, using her high-level contacts, formed a volunteer unit of some 400 women fliers in three regiments: fighters, heavy bombers and night bombers.
 Based in Engels, 700km south-east of Moscow, they trained under their adored Raskova and, early in June 1942, went into action.

 The fighter and heavy bomber regiments included male ground staff, but the night bombers were staffed only by women.
 In flimsy, open-cockpit biplanes they flew in low out of the dark, sometimes gliding in ghostly silence, to drop their bombs on German supplies.
 Flying up to 100 missions per night each – some 24,000 between them in their three years of operation – they proved so devastatingly effective that the Germans nicknamed them Nachthexen: ‘night witches’.

 Raskova died in January 1943 when, trying to fly beneath fog, she crashed into the banks of the Volga river.
 She was given the first state funeral of the war, and the whole nation mourned.

-This year, Hollywood has remade the myth in a new film with the tagline: “Before she was Wonder Woman, she was Diana, Princess of the Amazons.”
+In 2017, Hollywood remade the Amazon myth in a film with the tagline: “Before she was Wonder Woman, she was Diana, Princess of the Amazons.”
 The link between the two legends makes a convoluted story, its origins stretching back a century to the struggle for women’s rights.